carevski/ChangellyPayPlayground/README.md

 ## Changelly Notes
+- The support button is hard to find, they are responsive but not very helpful.
+They kept redirecting me somewhere.
+I think this product is a side product to a main product
+- Their API does support a redirect flow approach
 - Talking to their API is a bit complicated, as it is convoluted way of signing the request.
 - They do not have sandbox.
 They recommend using prod and a network that has small fees, ex TRON
 - Payment creation can not be made with EUR/USD.
 We have to create them with crypto currency.